Welcome to my corner of thought space. I’m glad you stopped in.

 - Led by President Obama early in his first term, we looked into open government, in hopes we might spark new thinking where progress had stalled;

 - A thread on complexity exposed new ways to look at the world that’s woven through all our social ecosystems.
-It’s about the interplay of diverse stakeholders, exploring patterns and guiding outcomes, with new ways of looking at problems; this topic has been excited, because we’re just learning how that line of thinking works in practice.
+It’s about the interplay of diverse stakeholders, exploring patterns and guiding outcomes, with new ways of looking at problems; this topic has been exciting, because we’re just learning how that line of thinking works in practice.

 - This led to the inner workings of critical thinking, chipping away at the core of problem solving in connected systems and organizations;